kharchenkolab/conos/vignettes/walkthrough.md

 ![](walkthrough_files/figure-gfm/unnamed-chunk-46-1.png)<!-- -->

-Make a smaller heatmap, selecting a subset of cell types, and showing only hand-picked set of
+Here w make a smaller heatmap, selecting a subset of cell types and showing only a hand-picked set of
 genes:

 ``` r